Greenforest I/O

 If computation can be reduced to wires, constants, MUXes, feedback, configuration, and tiling, the substrate becomes easier to inspect.

-This printable reference bridges the maker-fab problem to the Cartilage fabric without pretending that Boolean sufficiency solves physical fabrication.
+This printable reference bridges the maker-fab problem to the Cartilage fabric while keeping physical fabrication as a separate process problem.

 Learn The Fabric

 Cartilage is not only an FPGA-style demo.
-It is an attempt to make ownership, configuration, and signal movement visible inside the fabric itself.
+It is an attempt to make ownership, configuration, and data movement visible inside the fabric itself.

 Visual language Cartilage Visual Language